LexMachinaInc/quadro/README.md

 ## Development

-Any work that you'd like to push to the repo, please do so in a branch off of `master`via a pull request.
+Any work that you'd like to push to the repo, please do so in a branch off of `develop` via a pull request.
 Assign the PR to `@wired4code`.
+All PRs will be into `develop`, as deployment is handled via `master`.

 ## Available Scripts